jbelvin85/tatwats/docs/GLOSSARY.md

 ### Turn

-In the context of the PodTracker life tracker, a 'Turn' refers to a player's complete sequence of actions during a game of Magic: The Gathering, from their untap step to their end step.
+In the context of the PodTracker life tracker (an example PWA built with tatwats), a 'Turn' refers to a player's complete sequence of actions during a game of Magic: The Gathering, from their untap step to their end step.
 The life tracker will record changes and events associated with each player's turn.